 Supported Platforms: Windows, macOS, Linux, Android, Chrome OS, Apple TV, Windows Phone.

 Do I need to tell you about iTunes?
-Probably, the answer would be no. Other than being a bridge between iOS devices and computers, iTunes is also one of the best free music players for Windows 10 as well.
-A reason why you can prefer iTunes this single music player can solve different types of music needs, but the bulkiness of this music player might compel some users to take a step back.
+Probably, the answer would be ‘No.’ Other than being a bridge between iOS devices and computers, iTunes is also one of the best free music players for Windows 10/11 in addition to macOS.
+A reason why you can prefer iTunes is this single music player can solve different types of music needs, but the bulkiness of this music player might compel some users to take a step back.

 iTunes can play your locally stored music, and it can play the music you bought on the iTunes music store.
-And if you have subscribed to Apple Music, the free music player triples as an online music streaming app for Windows.
+And if you have subscribed to Apple Music, this free music player triples as an online music streaming app for Windows.

 iTunes supports popular audio formats, including MP3, WAV, AIFF, Apple Lossless, and AAC.
 It also provides an easy way to manage your songs in the library.
 Other than playing songs on your PC, you can also stream them to other devices on your local network using a feature called ‘home-sharing.’

 Standard music player features in iTunes include the equalizer, optional compact mode, metadata import, etc. Another advantage that makes iTunes a considerable choice is that Apple backs it.
 So, updates and new features are added at regular intervals.